mimartinez/mimartinez/README.md

 </h3>
 <p>
   <samp>
-    My core competencies include Nuxt & VueJS Ecosystem 🖖, Strapi, Azure DevOps, Tailwind CSS, and JavaScript frameworks.
+    A seasoned professional, serving as a Senior Software Engineer, specialized in Front-End development and architecture.
 I am always eager to learn new tools and techniques, and to collaborate with other professionals who share my vision and values.
   </samp>
 </p>
 <p align="center">